weswinder/agent/playground/README.md

 - Show threads that aren't associated with a user as "no user" in the dropdown.
 - Add a "fork thread" button in the right message detail sidebar.
 - Add a "retry" button to regenerate a response while tuning the prompt/context.
-- Show and allow editing the agent's instructions (system) prompt.
 - Show the contextual messages with their rank in vector & text search, to get a sense of what is being found via text vs. vector vs. recency search.
 - Show the agent's default context & storage options.